klevo/testerobly/README.md

 # testerobly

-Listen for file changes a Ruby MiniTest tests.
+* Listen for file changes and run matching Ruby MiniTest tests.
+Works well with Rails and Ruby projects that use [MiniTest](https://github.com/minitest/minitest).
-Pause and skip during git operations like checkout.
+* Pause and skip during git operations like checkout.
-Run all tests with Enter.
+* Run all tests with Enter.
-Fast, simple and resource efficient.
+* Fast, simple and resource efficient.

 ## Development